jeog/TOSDataBridge/README_DETAILS.md

     ...     vol = v
     ...     # the less we sleep the more accurate the stream ...     time.sleep(.1)
-    ```

-- **Numerical Values for 'Non-Decimal' Instruments:** The TOS DDE server doesn't handle numerical values for 'non-decimal' instruments well.
+##### Numerical Values for 'Non-Decimal' Instruments

+The TOS DDE server doesn't handle numerical values for 'non-decimal' instruments well.
 For instance, trying to get a bid/ask/last etc. for a 10-yr note future (/zn) will not return the fractional part of the price.
 In these cases use the topic versions suffixed with an x (bidx/askx/lastx etc.) which will provide a string you'll need to parse.

-- **Case-Sensitivity:** Case Sensitivity is a minor issues with how Item values are handled.
-The underlying C/C++ library are case-sensitive; it's up to the client to make sure they are passing case consistent item strings.
-The Python and Java wrappers are case-insensitive; on receiving item and topic strings they are converted to upper-case by default.
+##### Closing Large Blocks

-- **Closing Large Blocks:** Currently Closing/Destroying large blocks(1,000,000+ combined data-stream elements) involves a large number of internal deallocations/destructions and becomes quite CPU intensive.
+Currently Closing/Destroying large blocks(1,000,000+ combined data-stream elements) involves a large number of internal deallocations/destructions and becomes quite CPU intensive.
 The process is spun-off into its own thread but this may fail, returning to the main thread when the library is being freed, or block the python interpreter regardless of when or how it's called.
 Use caution when creating/closing large blocks.

+##### Block Size and Memory

-- **Block Size and Memory:** As mentioned you need to use some sense when creating blocks.
+As mentioned you need to use some sense when creating blocks.
 As a simple example: let's say you want LAST,BID,ASK for 100 symbols.
 If you were to create a block of size 1,000,000, WITHOUT DateTime, you would need to allocate over 2.4 GB of memory - not good.
 As a general rule keep data-streams of similar desired size in the same block, and use new blocks as necessary.
 In our example if you only need 1,000,000 LAST elems for 10 items and 100 for everything else create 2 blocks: 1) a block of size 1,000,000 with those 10 items and the topic LAST; 2) a block of size 100 with all 100 items and the three topics.
 Then you would only need a little over 80 MB.
 (Really you could create three blocks to avoid any overlap but in this case its only a minor performance and space improvement and not worth worth the inconvenience.)

+##### Asymmetric Responsibilities & Leaks

-- **Asymmetric Responsibilities & Leaks:** Connection 'probing' only works one way, from master to slave.
+Connection 'probing' only works one way, from master to slave.
 If the master disconnects abruptly, without sending the requisite remove signal(s), the slave will continue to maintain the client/master's streams.
 Internally, all it does is keep a ref-count to the streams it's been asked to create and obviously write the necessary data into the appropriate shared memory segments.
 To see the status of the service and if there are stranded or dangling streams open up the command shell and use **`DumpBufferStatus`** to dump all the current stream information to /log .

+##### DateTimeStamp

-- **DateTimeStamp:** THESE ARE NOT OFFICIAL STAMPS FROM THE EXCHANGE, they are manually created once the TOS DDE server returns the data.
+***THESE ARE NOT OFFICIAL STAMPS FROM THE EXCHANGE,*** they are manually created once the TOS DDE server returns the data.
 They use the system clock to assure high_resolution( the micro-seconds field) and therefore there is no guarantee that the clock is accurate or won't change between stamps, as is made by the STL's std::steady_clock.

-- **Bad Items & Topics:** The implementation can easily handle bad topics passed to a call since it has a large mapping of the allowed topic strings mapped to enum values for TOS_Topics.
-If a passed string is mapped to a NULL_TOPIC then it can be rejected, or even if it is passed it won't get a positive ACK from the server and should be rejected.
-Bad item strings on the other hand are a bit of a problem.
-The DDE server is supposed to respond with a negative ACK if the item is invalid but TOS responds with a positive ACK and a 'N/A' string. **Currently it's up to the user to deal with passing bad Items.**

-- **Pre-Caching:** As mentioned the block requires at least one valid topic AND item, otherwise it can't hold a data-stream.
-Because of this, if only items(topics) are added they are held in a pre-cache until a valid topic(item) is added.
-Likewise, if all topics(items) are removed, the remaining items(topics) are moved into the pre-cache.
-This has two important consequences: 1) pre-cached entries are assumed to be valid until they come out and are sent to the engine and 2) when using the API calls or python methods to see the items/topics currently in the 'block' you WILL NOT see pre-cached items.
-Use the appropriate API calls or python methods to see what's in the pre-cache.
+##### SendMessage vs. SendMessageTimeout

-- **SendMessage vs. SendMessageTimeout:** To initiate a topic with the TOS server we should send out a broadcast message via the SendMessage() system call.
+To initiate a topic with the TOS server we should send out a broadcast message via the SendMessage() system call.
 This call is built to block to insure the client has had a chance to deal with the ACK message.
 For some reason, it's deadlocking, so we've been forced to use SendMessageTimeout() with an arbitrary 500 millisecond timeout.
 Therefore, until this gets fixed adding topics will introduce an amount of latency in milliseconds = 500 x # of topics.